tyler-simons/BackgroundRemoval/README.md

 # BackgroundRemoval

-Small Streamlit app to help with background removal on images
+Upload an image and adjust the settings to remove the background for any image!